 Earlier concerns about hyper-targeting do still stand.
 For instance, marketing is not just about efficiently converting the ‘easy wins’.
 A growing business must also expand the width of its upper funnel and bring more leads into the conversation.
 But there is no reason why this should not be possible in conjunction with hyper-targeting: the tools and technologies must support the entire sales and marketing funnel.

 The next few years will see more and more brands explore the metaverse and AR.
 The experiences brands build using these technologies should be built around the needs of their customers.
 Data is foundational, making it all possible and informing decisions.
-And stepping into this virtual world will inevitably trigger a snowball effect where ever more and ever richer data is yielded.
+Stepping into this virtual world will inevitably trigger a snowball effect where ever more and ever richer data is yielded.
 Brands can then use this to drive their marketing further.

 Even for those brands holding off making immediate moves, now is a crucial time for watching and preparing.
 In a world where immersive experiences are rapidly gaining traction, businesses need to be ready to move fast.